SibylLab/Program-Wars/src/markdown/howToPlay.md

 2. If player cannot play any card, there is a “pass” button besides redraw that can pass the turn to other player.

 **Relation to computer programming:** if a program tries to utilize more space than is available on the call stack overflow then system protect itself by allowing no more code to be run.
 So in the gameplay, the stack overflow card prevents the affected player from playing cards to consume some space.
+To find out more about Buffer overflow you can go to <a href="https://www.imperva.com/learn/application-security/buffer-overflow/" target="_blank">here</a>.
 <br>

 - Cross-site scripting: